-Each WHS has a Statement of Outstanding Universal Value (SOUV) which provides a clear understanding of the reasons for the Site's inscription on the World Heritage List, and of what needs to be managed in order to sustain the OUV for the long term.
+Each WHS has a Statement of Outstanding Universal Value (SOUV).
+This provides a clear understanding of the reasons for the Site's inscription on the World Heritage List, and details what needs to be managed in order to sustain the OUV for the long term.
 The SOUV describes the WHS and its importance, lists the criteria for inscription on the World Heritage List, explains how the WHS satisfies UNESCO's requirements for Authenticity and Integrity, and summarises the management requirements.
-See Further Information & Contacts for a link to the full SOUV document for New Lanark WHS.